ansys/pymotorcad/doc/source/user_guide/adaptive_templates.rst

     Using a break point in an Adaptive Template script to investigate variables.

 This is a useful tool when working on a Python script, such as an Adaptive Templates script.
-You can look into the properties of the Region object, as well as those of the entities such as the start, end and midpoint coordinates, the angles of Line objects, the radii of Arc objects.
+You can look into the properties of the Region object or the properties of entities such as:

+* the start coordinate,

+* end coordinate,

+* the midpoint coordinate,

+* the angles of Line objects,

+* the radii of Arc objects.

 IDEs (for example PyCharm or VSCode) have a lot of useful features for editing Python scripts.
 It is much easier and more efficient to use an IDE to develop Adaptive Templates scripts, rather than the